se-research/OpenDaVINCI/tutorials/udpreceivebytes/README.rst

         const string RECEIVER = "0.0.0.0";
         const uint32_t PORT = 1234;

-        // We are using OpenDaVINCI's SharedPointer to automagically
+        // We are using OpenDaVINCI's SharedPointer to automatically
         // released any acquired resources.
         try {
             SharedPointer<UDPReceiver>